nadrane/blog/source/_posts/build-your-own-regex.md

 We use the `*` character itself to allow for the pattern to appear anywhere in the string.
 The prepended `.*` says that any number of any character can appear before the pattern we wish to match.

+## Conclusion

+It's remarkable how simple and elegant the code for such a sophisticated generalized program can be.
+The full source is available in this [GitHub repository](https://github.com/nadrane/build-your-own-regex)

 ### Footnotes
 <a name="footnote1">1</a>: There is a small bug in this code that I'm choosing to ignore.
 We don't account for the case that text is an empty string.
 Currently when `text === ''`, `text.split("")` will return `[]` and will not appropriately call `match`.